 It’s important for businesses and employees to work together to agree how to manage sickness, holidays and how to balance working at home versus living at work.
 In an ‘always on’ culture it can be difficult to know when and how to switch off.
 Also, being on holiday means not working and being off sick is OK!
 Just because people work at home doesn’t mean they have less rights than someone in the office.
 You might need to work with your employees to help them have clear boundaries.
-Equally, performance still matters so if there are issues arising, then discuss them with your employee and involve HR if you need to.
+Equally, performance still matters.
+If there are issues arising, discuss them with your employee and involve HR if needed.

 Will you ask everyone to come back?

 Consider the roles which need to be in the office and which don’t.
-Having a huge number of people working at home now for over two months, it’s a good opportunity to take stock of what you need.
+Having a huge number of people working at home for over two months, it’s a good opportunity to take stock of what you need.
 Decide which roles have to be office based, those which are fully remote and which are blended.
-By asking your employees what they really want, you’ll likely see an increase in productivity as people work in the way which suits them best.
+Ask your employees what they really want, and you’ll likely see an increase in productivity.

 In a recent Canary Wharf Estate article they’ve highlighted the steps they’re taking to welcome back a proportion of the 120,000 workers based there.
 However they’re only expecting 10-20% to return in the coming weeks.
-We might think that this is a real estate problem only but depending on schools, childcare, public transport and a general appetite to head into the melee again – these all have an impact.
-Removing soft furnishings, installing ‘one-way’ flows and reducing lift capacity has all been addressed but will it be enough for people to feel safe?
-Many large companies are already addressing the need for far less real estate and making the move to managing remote or flexible working fully.
+This may seem like a real estate problem but depending on schools, childcare, public transport and a general appetite to head into the melee again – these have an impact.
+Removing soft furnishings, installing ‘one-way’ flows and reducing lift capacity have been addressed but is it be enough to feel safe?
+Many large companies are already addressing the need for less real estate and making the move to managing remote or flexible working fully.

 As I spoke about recently in my blog on furloughed staff, people can be getting missed here.
-By not ‘seeing’ your team every day, signs that people are struggling or have mental health issues may not be noticed as quickly.
-Good leaders need to be mindful of this and ensure they are really taking note of the people in their care.
-People often put on their best face for an hour on a videocall but you need to know what’s going on for them.
+By not ‘seeing’ your team every day, signs that people are struggling or have mental health issues may not be noticed quickly.
+Good leaders need to be mindful of this and ensure they are really taking note of their teams.
+People often put on their best face for an hour on a videocall but you need to know what’s going on.
 When you don’t see them all the time, subtle cues in body language and behaviour are harder to pick up.

 Getting the right amount of support

-Working remotely sees some people grow and others diminish.
-Spend time learning individuals’ character types and try to model your structure accordingly.
-If there’s an opportunity for rotating staff and perhaps having two people in the office at one time, could you focus on that being the two people who are needing the structure and interaction more?
+Some people grow and some diminish when working remotely.
+So do spend time learning individuals’ character types and try to model your structure accordingly.
+Is there’s an opportunity for rotating staff and perhaps having two people in the office at one time?
+Could you focus on that being the two people who are needing the structure and interaction more?
 Gen Z is the generation with the least appetite to work from home on a long-term basis.
-Mass internship or graduate scheme intakes may be difficult in the short-term so would these groups take priority for being in the office?
+Mass internship or graduate scheme intakes may be difficult in the short-term.
+So would these groups take priority for being in the office?

-As an employee, ask for what you need from your manager in order to be able to work happily and productively.
-If that’s more structure, more one-to-one time or more feedback then ask for it and remember you’re a valued member of a team.
+Employees – ask for what you need from your manager in order to be able to work happily and productively.
+If that’s more structure, one-to-ones or feedback then ask for it and remember you’re a valued member of a team.